Last updated on March 21st, 2019 at 12:27 pm

 When you love yourself and feel accomplished, you will recognize the right kind of love when it shows up in your life.
 Personal success will help you understand if the love you see is the right love for you.
 Real love takes time, and it’s built on knowing what love is from a place of empowerment.

-Education can be a healthy addition to a full and loving relationship.
+Education can be a healthy addition to a whole and loving relationship.
 Your potential partner should support your educational pursuits.
-If that person doesn’t, you should rethink entering a long term relationship.
+If that person doesn’t, you should rethink entering a long-term relationship.

 Understand what real love is versus the feeling of infatuation.